 Regulation of Charlatans in High-Skill Professions

-We study a market for a skill that is in short supply and high demand, where the presence of charlatans (professionals who sell a service that they do not deliver on) is an equilibrium outcome.
-We use this model to evaluate the standards and disclosure requirements that exist in these markets.
-We show that reducing the number of charlatans through regulation decreases consumer surplus.
-Although both standards and disclosure drive charlatans out of the market, consumers are worse off because of the resulting reduction in competition amongst producers.
-Producers, on the other hand, strictly benefit from the regulation, implying that the regulation we observe in these markets likely derives from producer interests.
-Using these insights, we study the factors that drive the cross-sectional variation in charlatans across professions.
-Professions with weak trade groups, skills in larger supply, shorter training periods and less informative signals regarding the professional's skill, are more likely to feature charlatans.
+We model a market for a skill in short supply and high demand, where the presence of charlatans (professionals who sell a service they do not deliver on) is an equilibrium outcome.
+Under a set of plausible assumptions, reducing the number of charlatans through regulation lowers consumer surplus because of the resulting reduction in competition amongst producers.
+Decreasing the number of charlatans turns a lower quality buyer’s market into a higher quality seller’s market.
+Producers strictly benefit from this reduction, likely explaining the regulation we observe.
+We derive the factors that drive the cross-sectional variation in charlatans (regulation) across professions.

 Suggested Citation: Suggested Citation